 There is usually a charge ranging between £0 and £15 every time you buy or sell a fund or stock.
 Some platforms offer fee-free trading like Freetrade or Trading 212 and some include a number of free trades per month like Interactive Investor.
 If you plan on buying/selling regularly, these can soon add up, so look for a low or fixed rate fee.

 Transfer out fee

-You can and possibly should move your ISA between platforms, to take advantage of lower fees for example.
-Just be aware, however, that doing so can carry a fee that should be calculated for.
-Some platforms don’t charge anything.
+You should review your platforms costs each year and gauge them against the competition.
+You can move your Stocks and Shares ISA between platforms if you find a better fit.
+Just be aware, that doing so can carry a fee that should be calculated.
+Some platforms don’t charge anything like Hargreaves Lansdown.
 Others charge based on the number of funds you are invested in, which could add up.

 It’s important to know the charges for all of these aspects when comparing or opening new Stocks and Shares ISA.
 The ‘art’ comes in knowing that while some platform fees may be more expensive, the fund fees or other charges within them are significantly less, making them cheaper overall.

 Here’s our guide on How to Choose the Best Investment Platform for you which will walk you through all the considerations including charges.